-Special values: With the variation set to zero the CRON job will be executed at the set time.
+Special values: When set to zero, the CRON job is executed at precisely the defined time.

 Rules based on real-time can only be executed if the device has a time from a valid source, e.g. via NTP.

 This parameter is used to leave a comment about the entry in the CRON table.